Lakshmi-reddy9/pm_project/docs/project_charter.md

 The following have been identified as risks that could contribute to not making scope, budget, or schedule:

-- The client changes requirements mid-project…
+- The client changes requirements mid-project.